Part 6: Tasks

 Top Heavy Allocation

 Questions related to top heavy minimum allocations will be found here.
 The system will display the top heavy status for the current plan year.
 This is based on the prior year top heavy test or the Top Heavy Parameters, if overrides are used.
-If the plan is top heavy as of the Determination Date (displays Yes), a top heavy minimum allocation will be due.
+If Top Heavy as of Determination Date is "Yes", a top heavy minimum allocation will be due.
 If this is “No”, then no top heavy minimum allocation is due for the current plan year.
+If otherwise excludable employees should be excluded from the Top Heavy minimum allocations, that exclusion would be set in this section of the Allocation task.
 Also in this section is where the top heavy minimum allocation override is found.
 The top heavy minimum override must be set to yes and a percentage entered if the plan has self employed persons.

 Nonelective Allocation